Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Framework

 \subsection{Overview}

-As illustrated in Figure \ref{fig:main}, the framework is composed of two integral modules: The first is a Deconfounded Causal Representation (DCR) Layer, which employs a Mixture-of-Experts (MoE) structure to encode input covariates and explicitly disentangle them into treatment-sensitive instrumental representations and treatment-invariant confounding representations.
-The second is a Heterogeneous Treatment Effect (HTE) Network, which leverages these disentangled embeddings to jointly estimate the baseline CTR $p_0(\mathbf{x})$—the counterfactual outcome under the control condition—and the intensity-dependent uplift $\tau(\mathbf{x}, t)$ corresponding to a specific intervention intensity $t$.
+As illustrated in Figure \ref{fig:main}, our framework comprises two modules.
+The first is a Deconfounded Causal Representation (DCR) Layer, which employs a Mixture-of-Experts (MoE) structure to encode input covariates and explicitly disentangle them into treatment-sensitive representations and treatment-invariant confounding representations.
+The second is a Heterogeneous Treatment Effect (HTE) Network, which leverages these disentangled embeddings to jointly estimate the baseline CTR $p_0(\mathbf{x})$ and the latent unit sensitivity $\eta(\mathbf{x})$.
+Guided by Definition \ref{def:latent_ucate}, the intensity-dependent uplift $\tau(\mathbf{x}, t)$ is subsequently derived analytically for any specific intervention intensity $t$.
 The training strategy leverages the entirety of the observational data—encompassing both coupon and no-coupon populations—to facilitate learning across the full covariate-treatment space.